Updated on March 31, 2020.

 8. What advice is EDC giving Canadian companies concerning their activities in affected areas?

-We aren’t advising companies to avoid exporting to current impacted centres, including mainland China, Italy, the United States and Spain, but we’re encouraging companies to perform additional due diligence in advance.
+We’re encouraging companies to perform additional due diligence in advance when exporting to current impacted centres, including mainland China, Italy, the United States and Spain.
 Do your research, using credible sources of information to make informed decisions.

 9. How is EDC staying informed about the outbreak and its impact on trade?